Skip to content

 Apollo commercial status

-AppTronik has raised significant Series A funding (over $350 million) to scale production of Apollo robots.
-The company is actively demonstrating useful work with early customers, with full commercialization and scaling planned as the technology proves out in pilot deployments.
+Apptronik has raised significant funding (reported Series A over $350 million) to scale Apollo production.
+The company is demonstrating useful work with early customers, with full commercialization planned as the technology proves itself in pilot deployments.

 Tallyfy integration development would align with Apollo’s commercial availability timeline.